Tropical soda apple

 - Flowers are white with 5 recurved petals and white to cream-coloured stamens.

-- Immature fruits are smooth, round, mottled light and dark green like a watermelon.
+- Immature fruits are smooth and round.
+They are mottled light and dark green like a watermelon.

-- Mature fruits are yellow, 1–3cm in diameter, with leathery skin surrounding pale green, scented pulp, each containing 180 to 240 seeds.
+- Mature fruits are yellow and 1–3cm in diameter.
+The leathery skin surrounds a pale-green, scented pulp, each containing 180–240 seeds.

-- Seeds are pale brown, tear-shaped, 3mm across.
+- Seeds are pale brown, tear-shaped and 3mm across.

 Habitat